trumpfheller/trumpfheller.github.io/testing/bt_scenario_ClassicBluetooth.md

 ### 6.Interruption Testing:

 * Simulate Interference: Introduce potential sources of interference (e.g., other Bluetooth devices, Wi-Fi networks) and observe the impact on data streaming.
 * Disconnection and Reconnection: Temporarily disconnect one device and reconnect to ensure that the streaming resumes correctly.
+Example of a [Root Cause Analysis](https://trumpfheller.github.io/testing/bt_rootCause_BTClassic.html)

 ### 7.Data Integrity Check: